On this page:

 Apply to the College of Nursing & Health

-- College of Nursing & Health Application
+- College of Nursing and Health Application

-- BCII and FBI Background Check Results
+- BCI and FBI Background Check Results

-The College of Nursing & Health will provide instructions on how to complete the above steps once we receive notification of the completed Graduate School application.
+The College of Nursing and Health will provide instructions on how to complete the above steps once we receive notification of the completed Graduate School application.
 All CoNH required documents should be sent directly to the CoNH.